 He is one of the most successful and prolific producers/songwriters/arrangers in contemporary music, Barry Eastmond has racked up over sixty gold, platinum, and multi-platinum albums on some of the most important artists in pop and R&B, with incredible cumulative sales of over 80 million copies worldwide.
-Respected and acknowledged for his stellar work with internationally-known legends such as Aretha Franklin, Whitney Houston, Barry White, Anita Baker, George Benson, Al Jarreau, Chaka Khan and Gladys Knight, the award-winning multi-talented music man has been responsible for hit records for a diversity of major artists including Britney Spears, Brandy, Faith Evans, Michael Bolton, Vanessa Williams, Freddie Jackson, Billy Ocean, Kenny Lattimore, Regina Belle and Tamia, among others.
+Respected and acknowledged for his stellar work with internationally-known legends such as: Aretha Franklin, Whitney Houston, Barry White, Anita Baker, George Benson, Steve Perry, Al Jarreau, Chaka Khan and Gladys Knight, the award-winning multi-talented music man has been responsible for hit records for a diversity of major artists including Britney Spears, Brandy, Faith Evans, Michael Bolton, Vanessa Williams, Freddie Jackson, Billy Ocean, Kenny Lattimore, Regina Belle and Tamia, among others.

 Barry’s ascent into the upper echelon of in-demand producers for over three decades has its genesis in his childhood in Brooklyn: “Both my mother and father loved music,” he explains.
 “My mother played piano and she started giving my two older brothers lessons when they were seven years old.
 One day, she heard me playing a song I had memorized from hearing one of the songs she had taught my brother…and at age four, she started giving me lessons!”
 Barry’s prodigious talent was obvious and after studying with a local teacher, he joined the prep division of the prestigious Julliard School Of Music in New York at the age of seven.
 “Those were intense Saturdays, from 9am to 5pm where I was immersed in music – Beethoven, Bach, all the great classical composers.”